 “Spelk” – splinter (as in ‘splinter in your finger’).
-Once used by a friend of mine to definitively prove he was a Geordie by using a word only Geordies would know.
+A true Geordie shibboleth.
+Once used by a friend of mine in a pub to definitively prove he was a Geordie by using a word only Geordies would know.

 I also learned scran is pretty widespread – my friends in Glasgow use it.
 What are your faves?
 Add in the comments!

 *Not a definite guide.
-I haven’t lived here in 30 years, man.
+Howay, man, be realistic.
+I haven’t lived here in 30 years.

 Like my writing?
 You can support me in a whole load of ways (some of them for FREE!)

 If you’re skint: RTs and shares always welcome.
 Reviews of anything of mine you have read on Amazon or Goodreads or any book related/social media site, no matter how short, help boost profile.
 Tell your friends how lovely I am (leave out the needy bit.)

 Donate to my Ko-fi.
 All the cool kids have one.
 (I am not cool, obviously, but have been assured this is true).

 Buy my books: Some are available for as little as a quid!
 Not these two, mind, but others.